svist000/grass-farming-tv-box/README.md

 ## Download the image
 First, you should download an image of Armbian OS for [S9XX](https://www.armbian.com/amlogic-s9xx-tv-box/).
 You can check your box [here](https://github.com/devmfc/debian-on-amlogic/blob/main/README.md).
 I got A95X F3(S905X3) with cpu ARM Cortex-A55.
 I downloaded Armbian 25.2.0-trunk.13 Bookworm with Gnome for my own comfort.
 You can download the latest stable version and also without the Gnome, It´s up to you.
 ## Make bootable USB or SD-Card
 You can use programms such as [Rufus](https://rufus.ie/sk/) or [balenaEtcher](https://etcher.balena.io/).
 File you downloaded, you should extract and then burn image from extracted file using one of this tool(rufus, balenaEtcher,...).
-Make sure that your image is burned well, your USB will be format into 2 partions(1 particion is OS and next particion are scripts for Armbian, which is visible partiocion).
+Make sure that your image is burned well, your USB will be format into 2 partions(1 partition is OS and next partition are scripts for Armbian, which is visible partiocion).

 ![Partiocion that you can open](https://github.com/user-attachments/assets/548e5b98-6b0e-4411-8bbe-69a2d9f6914e)

-## Modify scripts in visible particion
+## Modify scripts in visible partition
-When you open visible particion, in dtb\amlogic you should find your model or the most similiar to your´s e.g. i used for A95XF3 air /dtb/amlogic/meson-sm1-a95xf3-air.dtb .
+When you open visible partition, in dtb\amlogic you should find your model or the most similiar to your´s e.g. i used for A95XF3 air /dtb/amlogic/meson-sm1-a95xf3-air.dtb .
 Copy the path and paste into extlinux.conf.
 Do not forget uncomennt lines and paste there `fdt /dtb/amlogic/meson-sm1-a95xf3-air.dtb` (path to your your model).
 Then, your config file should look like this:

 `extlinux.conf `